-COVID19 has brought changes to virtually every business and industry.
-Some of the changes are small, but many are significant.
-Some are positive, most are negative.
-The changes happened in a relatively short period of time with weeks or less of preparation.
+The pandemic has brought changes to virtually every business and industry.
+Some of the changes have been small, but many are significant.
+Some are positive changes, some are negative.
+These changes happened in a relatively short period of time.
 It is a tribute to business owners and their employees that businesses adapted as quickly as they did.
-Most businesses were in a triage mode from March to June, reacting to daily changes with their customers, suppliers, landlords and everything else connected to their business.
-Since July businesses have stabilized into a “new normal”, adapting to the market environment as it stands today.
-As we begin the process of making business plans for 2021, we should consider how much of the “new normal” will be with us for the next 6-18+ months and how much is here to stay.
+Since the beginning of 2022 businesses have stabilized into a “new normal”, adapting to the market environment as it stands today.
+As you begin the process of making business plans for the future, you should consider how much of the “new normal” is here to stay.
 Which customer needs are temporary, and which are permanent?
 Which activities previously done in person will return and which ones will not?
 Now is the time for you and your team to take a few steps back and consider whether you need to refresh your go-forward growth strategy.

 What is Strategy?